Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

     | **Operator** | >= |
     | **Value** | 100 |

-6. Join the input port to... and the output port ...
+    It is recommended to change the name in the *Label* field to a descriptive name, for example, **Completeness 100?** in this case.

+7. Connect the input port to the start place.
+For detailed information, see [Connect the transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#connect-the-transition).

-    The *Split by criterion* action contains/has the following data/structure:
+    After setting it up, the *Split by criterion* action has the following structure:

     | Input ports     | Value | -  | Output ports | Value    |
     | --------------- | --- | ---| -------------- | ----  |
     | *in*  | PIMProduct| - | *match* | PIMProduct |
     | -     |          | - | *noMatch* | (to end place)   |

-7. Click the [NEW ACTION] button.
+8. Click the [NEW ACTION] button.
     A window with a list of actions is displayed.

-8. Select the *Create offer* action.
+9. Select the *Create offer* action.
     The selected action is displayed in the workflow editor.

+10. Connect the first input port to the *match* output port from the *Completeness 100?* action.
+For detailed information, see [Connect the transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#connect-the-transition).

-9. Configure the *Create offer* action with the following settings:
+11. Configure the *Create offer* action static inputs as follows:

     | Static inputs | |
     |---------------|-|